niallr/ha-cups-addon/README.md

 # Considerations

-**SSL must be disabled within the CUPS portal to prevent 502 Bad Gateway errors.** This has already been set within the default cupsd.conf.
+* **SSL must be disabled within the CUPS portal to prevent 502 Bad Gateway errors.** This has already been set within the default cupsd.conf.

-The CUPS portal can be viewed at localhost:631 (e.g. homeassistant:631).
+* The CUPS portal can be viewed at localhost:631 (e.g. homeassistant:631).
 HA Ingress support is currently in progress, so expect the sidebar panel functionality to not work (blank pages, etc).

-Logins are disabled from the local network.
+* Logins are disabled from the local network.
 The web UI from within Home Assistant is automatically authenticated.

-USB printers should be connected to the host device prior to starting this addon.
-If disconnected/connected during run, simply restart the addon.
+* USB printers should be connected to the host device prior to starting this addon.
+If disconnected/connected during runtime, simply restart the addon.

 # Acknowledgements